davepeck/cats-and-dogs-grid/README.md

 ### What is this?

 This is a super-simple template for my daughter and I to explore modern front-end programming.
+It uses React and TypeScript and generates a static website.

 Use `npm run start` to run a local dev server on http://localhost:1234/